๐Ÿฅ€Intro to Botany

 Why This Matters

-Plant diseases represent one of the most critical intersections of plant physiology, ecology, and human agriculture you'll encounter in botany.
-When you understand how pathogens attack plants, you're really demonstrating mastery of vascular transport systems, cellular defense mechanisms, environmental stress responses, and pathogen life cycles.
-These concepts appear repeatedly on exams because they test whether you can connect microscopic processes to whole-plant symptoms.
+Plant diseases sit at the intersection of plant physiology, ecology, and agriculture.
+Understanding how pathogens attack plants means you're really working with vascular transport systems, cellular defense mechanisms, environmental stress responses, and pathogen life cycles.
+These concepts show up repeatedly on exams because they test whether you can connect microscopic processes to whole-plant symptoms.

-Don't just memorize a list of disease names and symptoms—that's the trap.
+Don't just memorize a list of disease names and symptoms.
 Instead, focus on how each pathogen gains entry, which plant systems it disrupts, and why certain environmental conditions favor infection.
 When you can explain why root rot kills from the bottom up while vascular wilts cause one-sided dieback, you're thinking like a botanist.
-That's what earns full credit on free-response questions.

 Vascular System Invaders